-Rafa Benitez says he won't let his heart rule his head when he makes a decision on his Newcastle United future.
+Rafa Benitez won't let 'heart' rule his head in Newcastle decision

 Benitez has held talks with the club's hierarchy in the wake of Wednesday night's relegation from the Premier League.